 - Drinking a hot cup of chamomile tea

 I’ve always been a light sleeper and since getting married and having a child, my sleep challenges have been extensive.
-But, I’m a better mother, wife, friend and health coach when sleep is a top priority.
-I work it at daily and I hope this article inspires you to make room ti improve sleep in your life.
+But, I’m a better mother, wife, friend, and health coach when sleep is a top priority.
+I work at it daily and I hope this article inspires you to make room to improve sleep in your life.

 So, what’s getting in the way of your sweet slumber?
 What steps are you taking this week to improve your sleep habits?
-I’d love to hear your action steps or answer any questions you have!
+I’d love to hear your action steps!

 Danielle Shea Tan, founder of Healthy Mamas for Happy Families and certified health coach, helps busy moms and their families nurture healthy habits and face nutritional challenges and roadblocks with an upbeat attitude and manageable solutions.
 You can find Danielle coaching parents and caregivers on raising healthy families virtually and in-person around the Boston area.
 She’s been frequently featured in local nutrition, lifestyle and health blogs, magazines and radio shows including Boston Magazine and WATD’s Mommy Business.